JingxuanBao/JingxuanBao.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a master student in [Applied Mathematics and Computational Science (AMCS)](https://www.amcs.upenn.edu) program at University of Pennsylnavia (Upenn).
-Before joining Upenn, I received the degree of Bachelor of Science with Honours (Class I) in Applied Mathematics from Xi'an Jiaotong-Liverpool University.
+Before joining Upenn, I received the dual degree of Bachelor of Science with Honours (Class I) in Applied Mathematics from The University of Liverpool and Xi'an Jiaotong-Liverpool University.

 My dream is to become an excellent biomedical researcher, which from my perspective should equip three capabilities, a progressive view of biomedical problems, a proficient level of computer programming, and a solid background of mathematics and statistics.